-1. Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the foundation phase.
-Extra time to sit tests will only be granted to students who can prove that they use facilities to improve their command of the Dutch language.
+- 1. Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the foundation phase.
+Extra time to sit tests will only be granted to students who can prove that they use facilities to improve their command of the Dutch language. - For Dutch students, extra support will be arranged with regard to promoting Dutch language proficiency for those students who are in need of such support.
+The facilities consist of additional monthly language proficiency support classes, that a student can sign up for.
+More information can be found on the FSBC portal.